mounikamona155/training-content/01/SqlQcQues.md

 30. What is the syntax for implementing a FOREIGN KEY constraint with ALTER?
 31. What is a DEFAULT constraint?
 32. What are the properties of a good transaction?
 33. What is a trigger?
-And types of trigers
+And types of triggers